HDT3213/godis/README.md

 Key Features:

-- support string, list, hash, set, sorted set
+- Support string, list, hash, set, sorted set
-- ttl
+- TTL
-- publish/subscribe
+- Publish/Subscribe
-- geo
+- GEO
-- aof and aof rewrite
+- AOF and AOF Rewrite
-- Transaction.
-The `multi` command is Atomic and Isolated.
+- MULTI Commands Transaction is Atomic and Isolated.
 If any errors are encountered during execution, godis will rollback the executed commands
-- server side cluster which is transparent to client.
+- Server-side Cluster which is transparent to client.
 You can connect to any node in the cluster to access all data in the cluster.
+  - `MSET`, `DEL` command is supported and atomically executed in cluster mode
+  - `Rename`, `RenameNX` command is supported within slot in cluster mode
+  - MULTI Commands Transaction is supported within slot in cluster mode
-- a concurrent core, so you don't have to worry about your commands blocking the server too much.
+- Concurrent Core, so you don't have to worry about your commands blocking the server too much.

 If you could read Chinese, you can find more details in [My Blog](https://www.cnblogs.com/Finley/category/1598973.html).